jeikabu/nng.NETCore/README.md

 After installing the package and building, your output folder should have `runtimes/` directory containing native binaries.

-On .NET Core/Standard use `NngLoadContext` (or your own [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext)) to load the appropriate native library and use NNG:
+Use `NngLoadContext` (or your own [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext)) to load the appropriate native library and use NNG:
 ```csharp
 var path = Path.GetDirectoryName(typeof(Program).Assembly.Location);
 var ctx = new nng.NngLoadContext(path);